-I’m finishing a history degree at North Carolina State University where I chose to write my thesis on the evolution of the American firearms industry in the late 1850’s and early 1860’s.
-My focus has been on Smith & Wesson and its seminal Model 1 revolver, but my research has expanded into the worlds of Samuel Colt, Simeon North, Robert Johnson (no, not this Robert Johnson, although I respect them both as masters of their respective trades), Rollin White, and a dizzying array of other gunmakers, engineers, craftsmen, lawyers, politicians, and crooks.
+I am finishing a history degree at North Carolina State University where I chose to write my thesis on the evolution of the American firearms industry in the late 1850’s and early 1860’s.
+My focus has been on Smith & Wesson and its seminal Model 1 revolver, but my research has expanded into the worlds of Samuel Colt, Simeon North, Robert Johnson (no, not this Robert Johnson, although I respect them both as masters of their respective trades), Rollin White, and a dizzying array of other gun makers, engineers, craftsmen, lawyers, politicians, and crooks.

 I’m particularly interested in how Smith & Wesson’s rise fits into Alfred Chandler’s theories about management and the rise of the modern enterprise, and how this intersects with the rapid advances in metalworking and machine tools over the first half of the 19th century.
 I also examine a parallel shift in how patents were being increasingly leveraged by large enterprises to maintain monopolies.

-I’ve been an amateur genealogist for over 30 years and maintain an online family tree.
-I’m also an inveterate collector and enjoy antique books, W. R. Case knives, empire furniture (I’m a huge fan of Thomas Day), guitars (especially those made by Jean Larrivée in Vancouver), and other old things that tickle my fancy.
-I was elected to Phi Beta Kappa in 2014 while still a junior at NCSU.
+I’ve been an amateur genealogist for over 30 years and maintain an online family tree, and I’m a member of the Sons of the American Revolution.
+I’m also an inveterate collector of antique books, W. R. Case and Randall Knives, empire furniture (particularly Thomas Day), guitars (especially those made by C. F. Martin & Co.), and other old things that tickle my fancy.
+I was elected to Phi Beta Kappa in 2014 while still a junior at NCSU (something of a rarity, since junior nominees to PBK must hold a perfect 4.0 GPA).
 I’ve been a Toastmaster since 2006.
-And my call sign is KM4ZXH.
+I earned a Geological Technician diploma from Fleming College in 1999.
+And my call sign is NØMJH.

 The content of this site is copyright © 2017, 2018.
 Pilfering content isn’t cool … ask first!